The symplectic geometry of closed equilateral random walks in 3-space: Markov chain Monte Carlo for closed and confined random walks. Markov chain Monte Carlo for closed and confined random walks

-The TSMCMC($\beta$) algorithm for polygons has several adjustable parameters.
+For polygon sampling, the TSMCMC($\beta$) algorithm has several adjustable parameters.
 We must always choose a starting polygon.
 For unconfined polygons, we may choose any triangulation of the $n$-gon and get a corresponding moment polytope.
 Finally, we must make an appropriate choice of $\beta$.
 In this section, we report experimental results which address these questions.
 In our experiments, we always integrated total curvature and used equilateral closed polygons.
-At least for unconfined polygons, we know the exact value of the expectation from Theorem~\ref{thm:expected total curvature}.
+At least for unconfined polygons, we know the exact value of the expectation from Theorem~\ref{thmexpectedtotalcurvature}.
 To measure convergence, we used the Geyer IPS error estimate as a measure of quality (lower is better).
-Since different step types take very different amounts of time to run, we ran different variations of the algorithm for a consistent amount of CPU time, even though this led to very different step counts.
+Since different step types take very different amounts of~time to run, we ran different variations of the algorithm for a consistent amount of CPU time, even though this led to very different step counts.

 We discovered in our experiments that the rate of convergence of hit-and-run depends strongly on the start point.
-Our original choice of start point -- the regular planar equilateral $n$-gon -- turned out to be a very poor performer.
+Our original choice of start point---the regular planar equilateral $n$-gon---turned out to be a very poor performer.
 While it seems like a natural choice mathematically, the regular $n$-gon is tucked away in a corner of the moment polytope and it takes hit-and-run quite a while to escape this trap.
-After a number of experiments, the most consistently desirable start point was obtained by folding the regular $n$-gon along the diagonals of the given triangulation and then randomly permuting the resulting edge set.
+After a number of experiments, the most consistently desirable start point was obtained as follows.
+First, fold the regular $n$-gon randomly along the diagonals of the given triangulation.
+Then, borrowing an idea from Section~\ref{subsecptsmcmc}, randomly reorder the resulting edge set (we will see below that this still results in a closed, equilateral polygon).
 We used this as a starting configuration in all of our unconfined experiments.

 We also discovered that hit-and-run can converge relatively slowly when sampling high-dimensional polytopes, leading to very long-range autocorrelations in the resulting Markov chain.
 Following a suggestion of Soteros~\cite{chrispc}, after considerable experimentation we settled on the convention that a single ``moment polytope'' step in our implementation of TSMCMC$(\beta)$ would represent ten iterations of hit-and-run on the moment polytope.
 This reduced autocorrelations greatly and led to better convergence overall.
 We used this convention for all our numerical experiments below.